Super simple - yet useful advice for beginners!

 Python language is just a foreign language, like English or Spanish (I think C++ is something like Chinese – it is harder, but it makes every sh*t you need to be successful, no offense, just a silly joke from a fellow programmer).

-If you are not a student, but studied something a bit technical and used some software, try to look at your old notes and re-program the stuff you understand (or understood a long time ago) into Python.
+If you are not a student, but at least from a bit technical field and you used some software, try to look at your old notes and re-program the stuff you understand (or understood a long time ago) into Python.
 If you are not from any field with at least some basic math, well my advice, google even more and learn math, you will need it for trading (basic math, probability, and statistics).

 Now you might be asking:

 Depending on what you want to do, if you’re going to do some machine learning for algo-trading and don’t know any math, optimization, statistics, or programming, well, it will take years.
 When you have a solid mathematical background like me, understanding most machine learning algorithms will be a lovely reading for evenings.